How to Setup Jenkins Build Agents on Kubernetes Pods

 Step 4: Configure the Jenkins URL Details

-For Jenkins master running inside the cluster, you can use the Service endpoint of the Kubernetes cluster as the Jenkins URL because agents pods can connect to the cluster via internal service DNS.
+For the Jenkins Controller running inside the cluster, you can use the Kubernetes cluster’s service endpoint as the Jenkins URL because agent pods can connect to the cluster via internal service DNS.

 The URL is derived using the following syntax.